aelfimow/calculus/README.md

 # calculus
-Collection of excercises for my Calculus course
+Collection of exercises for my Calculus course.